 The term "podoplanin" is derived from its expression in kidney podocytes.
 Podocytes have foot processes that attach to glomerular capillaries at the glomerular basement membrane and play critical roles as slit diaphragm filtration barriers.
 This barrier depends on their highly differentiated postmitotic phenotype.
-PDPN is expressed on the apical surface of podocytes facing the luminal urinary side, and the loss of its expression is associated with foot process flattening and proteinuria, with decreased glomerular permeability in animal models [44,45].
+PDPN is expressed on the apical surface of podocytes facing the luminal urinary side, and the loss of its expression is associated with foot process flattening and proteinuria with decreased glomerular permeability in animal models [46,47].
 These results indicate a crucial function of PDPN in maintaining normal podocyte morphology and glomerular homeostasis.
 However, the mechanism by which PDPN maintains the specific structure of foot processes remains unknown.

-3. PDPN Overexpression in Cancer as a Diagnostic Marker
+3. PDPN overexpression in cancer as a diagnostic marker

 3.1.
-PDPN Overexpression in Tumors
+PDPN overexpression in tumors

-PDPN expression has been reported in many cancers, including squamous cell carcinomas (head and neck, lung, uterine, oral, and esophageal carcinomas), malignant gliomas [46,47], mesotheliomas [48], bladder cancers [49], osteosarcoma [50], ovarian cancer [51], and testicular tumors [52].
+PDPN expression has been reported in many cancers, including squamous cell carcinomas (head and neck, lung, uterine, oral, and esophageal carcinomas), malignant gliomas [48,49], mesotheliomas [50], bladder cancers [51], osteosarcoma [52], ovarian [53], and testicular tumors [54].
 Table 1 summarized the clinicopathological significance of PDPN overexpression and its association with poor prognosis.
-In contrast, PDPN expression in lung squamous cell carcinoma (SCC) is associated with a decreased incidence of lymph node metastases [53] and a better prognosis [54].
+PDPN expression in lung squamous cell carcinomas (SCC) is associated with a decreased incidence of lymph node metastases [55] and a better prognosis [56], according to several controversial reports.

 PDPN expression is observed not only in tumor cells but also in the tumor stroma, which includes CAFs.
-Elevated PDPN expression in CAFs from lung [55-57], breast [58], and pancreatic [59] tumors is correlated with tumor malignancy and poor prognosis (Table 1).
-PDPN-expressing CAFs promote tumor cell resistance to EGFR tyrosine kinase inhibitors [60].
-Furthermore, PDPN-positive CAFs express high TGF- $\beta$ [57] and PDPNpositive CAF cases display high CD204 TAMs and low CD8/FOXP3 T cells, which are associated with an immunosuppressive tumor microenvironment [61].
-In Section 4.4, we discuss the roles of CAF in tumor stroma in detail.
+Elevated PDPN expression in CAFs from lung [57-59], breast [60], and pancreatic [61] tumors is correlated with tumor malignancy and poor prognosis (Table 1).
+PDPN-expressed CAFs promote tumor cell resistance to EGFR tyrosine kinase inhibitors [62].
+Furthermore, PDPN-positive CAFs express high TGF- $\beta$ [59], or PDPN-positive CAFs cases display high CD204 TAMs and low CD8/FOXP3 T cells, which are associated with an immunosuppressive tumor microenvironment [63].
+In chapter 4.4, we will discuss the roles of CAF in tumor stroma in detail.

 3.2.
-Pathological Diagnosis by Specific Antibodies
+Pathological diagnosis by specific antibodies

-As shown in Table 1, the monoclonal antibody (mAb) D2-40 has been employed for immunohistochemical staining for tumor diagnosis and tumor lymphangiogenesis [62].
-D2-40 was originally established against an unidentified M2A protein derived from germ cell tumors [63].
-Schacht et al. discovered that D2-40 specifically detects human PDPN [64].
-The epitope of D2-40 was determined to be the PLAG1/2 domain [65].
+As shown in Table 1, the monoclonal antibody (mAb) D2-40 has been employed for immunohistochemical staining for tumor diagnosis and tumor lymphangiogenesis [64].
+The D2-40 was originally established against an unidentified M2A protein derived from germ cell tumors [65].
+Schacht et al. discovered that D2-40 specifically detects human PDPN [66].
+The epitope of D2-40 was determined to be PLAG1/2 domain [67].

-Our groups previously established NZ-1 series (NZ-1, NZ-1.2, NZ-1.3, or NC-08) among anti-PDPN mAbs [16,65-74], which have also been employed for tumor diagnosis by means of immunohistochemistry (Table 1).
-NZ-1 possesses an exceptionally high affinity to a dodecapeptide (PA tag) with characteristically slow dissociation kinetics [75].
-The crystal structure of the PA tag-NZ-1 complex revealed that NZ-1 recognizes a central segment of the PA tag peptide in a tight $\beta$ -turn configuration [76], allowing the insertion of a PA tag into a loop structure.
+Our groups previously established NZ-1 series (NZ-1, NZ-1.2, NZ-1.3, or NC-08) among anti-PDPN mAbs [16,67-76], which have also been employed for tumor diagnosis by immunohistochemistry (Table 1).
+NZ-1 possesses an exceptionally high-affinity to a dodecapeptide (PA tag) with characteristic slow dissociation kinetics [77].
+The crystal structure of the PA tag-NZ-1 complex revealed that NZ-1 recognizes a central segment of the PA tag peptide in a tight $\beta$ -turn configuration [78], allowing the insertion of PA tag into a loop structure.
 The PA tag system is widely used in protein detection and purification.
-Furthermore, the NZ-1-PA tag system efficiently promotes the crystallization of the target protein [77], implying that the NZ-1-PA tag system can be used as a crystallization chaperone to solve the target protein structure.
+Furthermore, the NZ-1-PA tag system efficiently promotes the crystallization of the target protein [79], implying that the NZ-1-PA tag system can be used as a crystallization chaperone to solve the target protein structure.